patrickkunka/mixitup/README.md

     <div class="mix category-a category-d" data-order="4"></div>
 </div>
 ```

-By default, MixItUp will query the container for targets matching the selector `'.mix'`, although any valid selector can be used via the `selectors.target` configuration option.

 Targets can be filtered using any valid selector e.g. `'.category-a'`, and are sorted via optional custom data attributes e.g. `'data-order'`.